The Crying Game: Release

-The Crying Game was shown at festivals in Italy, the United States and Canada in September 1992.
-It was originally released in Ireland and the UK in October 1992, failing at the box office.
-Director Neil Jordan later attributed this failure to the film's heavily political undertone, and particularly to its sympathetic portrayal of an IRA fighter.
-The film's depiction of the bombing of a pub in London was specifically mentioned as having turned the English press against the film.
+The initial box office failure of The Crying Game was attributed to the film's heavily political undertone, and particularly to its sympathetic portrayal of an IRA fighter.

-The Crying Game became notable for a plot twist in which a nude scene reveals that the character Dil is transgender.
+The film became notable for a plot twist in which a nude scene reveals that the character Dil is transgender.
+(Note: Neil Jordan has said that he saw the character of Dil as "a transvestite and a gay man, basically... not a transsexual".)

 The then-fledgling film studio Miramax Films decided to promote the film in the U.S., where it became a sleeper hit.
 A memorable advertising campaign generated intense public curiosity by asking audiences not to reveal the film's plot twist regarding Dil's gender identity.
-Those surveyed by CinemaScore on opening night gave the film a grade of "B" on a scale of A+ to F. Jordan believed the film's success in the U.S. was a result of American audiences' unfamiliarity with the British–Irish politics depicted in the film.
-Jordan also believed that American audiences flocked to the film for what he called "the sexual politics".
+Those surveyed by CinemaScore on opening night gave the film a grade of "B" on a scale of A+ to F.

-The film earned critical acclaim and was nominated for six Academy Awards, including Best Picture, Best Film Editing, Best Actor (Rea), Best Supporting Actor (Davidson) and Best Director.
-Writer-director Jordan won the Academy Award for Best Original Screenplay.
-The film went on to find success around the world, and it was re-released in Britain and Ireland.